Stop Buying AI Features. Start Building an AI Advantage.

 Why Most AI Projects Fail: The Three Traps

-Industry studies document a 40-90% AI project failure rate.
-Most failures stem from three common patterns that SMBs fall into when treating strategic transformation like technology procurement.
+Industry research documents a 40–90% AI project failure rate.
+Most failures stem from three common patterns that mid-market organisations fall into when treating strategic transformation like technology procurement.

 The First Idea Trap